 By that rose we may well see There be one God in Persons Three: Pares forma.

 The angels sang, the shepherds too: Gloria in Excelsis Deo: Gaudeamus.

 Leave we all this worldly mirth And follow we this joyful birth: Transeamus.

 ~ A Poem by an unknown Medieval Author

 Res Miranda, thing to be marvelled at.
 Pares forma, equal in nature.
 Gaudeamus, let us rejoice.
 Transeamus, let us go hence.

-Mystical Rose, Immaculate Virgin, Mother of Mercy, I venerate thee that I might honor thy Divine Son and thereby win His mercy.
+A Prayer Mystical Rose, Immaculate Virgin, Mother of Mercy, I venerate thee that I might honor thy Divine Son and thereby win His mercy.
 I ask for thy help in the clemency of thy Maternal Heart in all confidence that I will be heard.